 Search Results

-ECE 482 Engineering Entrepreneurship and New Product Development I
+ECE 482 Engineering Entrepreneurship Senior Design I

 Applications of engineering, mathematics, basic sciences, finance, and business to the design and development of prototype engineering products.
 This course requires a complete written report and an end-of-course presentation.
 This is the first course in a two semester sequence.
 Students taking this course will implement their designed prototype in ·¡°ä·¡Ìý483: Senior Design Project in Electrical Engineering and Computer Engineering II-Engineering Entrepreneurs.
 Departmental approval required.